Jericof241/portfilio/README.md

 - **Overview:** A loan release system developed using Java and Oracle to simplify the loan approval and distribution process.

 # Skills
  **Soft Skills**
 - Skilled at maintaining focus and delivering results under tight deadlines and high-pressure situations.
 - Capable of prioritizing tasks efficiently, optimizing time and resource allocation to maximize productivity.
 - Highly motivated professional with a strong determination to succeed and achieve outstanding results.

+**Technical Skills**
+- Familiar with ASP.NET web development and knowledgeable in C# programming.
+- Basic knowledge of web development concepts, including HTML, CSS, and JavaScript.
+- Experienced in using Microsoft Office Suite (Word, Excel, PowerPoint).
+- Basic knowledge of database management systems, such as MySQL and Oracle.

 # Profile
 - **Address :** 209 P. Dela Cruz, Novaliches, Quezon City